mesolitica/malaya/docs/README.rst

 -  **Emotion Analysis**

-   From fine-tuning BERT, Attention-Recurrent model, Sparse Tensorflow, Self-Attention to build deep emotion analysis models.
+   From fine-tuning BERT, Attention-Recurrent model, and Self-Attention to build deep emotion analysis models.
 -  **Entities Recognition**

-   Latest state-of-art CRF deep learning models to do Naming Entity Recognition.
+   Latest state-of-art CRF deep learning and BERT models to do Naming Entity Recognition.
 -  **Language Detection**

    using Multinomial, SGD, XGB, Fast-text N-grams deep learning to distinguish Malay, English, and Indonesian.
 -  **Normalizer**

    using local Malaysia NLP researches to normalize any bahasa texts.
 -  **Num2Word**

    Convert from numbers to cardinal or ordinal representation.